Levilutz/webgames/user-api/README.md

 # user-api

 A single source API to provide data about users and authentication.
-Meant to be used both externally and by other APIs.
+Meant for use by internal clients only.
+Endpoints are re-exposed to external consumers by [auth-api](../auth-api).

 ## Technologies